 FR1a On a scale of 0 to 10 where 0 is NOT AT ALL IMPORTANT and 10 is EXTREMELY IMPORTANT, how important was the PROGRAM, including incentives as well as program services and information, in influencing your decision to recommend that <CUSTOMER> install the energy efficient <MEASURE> at this time?

-FR1b On the same scale, how important was your firm’s past participation in an incentive or study-based program-sponsored by <UTILITY>?
+FR1b On the same scale, how important was your firm’s past participation in an incentive or study-based program-sponsored by <PROGRAM ADMINISTRATOR>?

 FR2 And using a 0 to 10 likelihood scale where 0 is NOT AT ALL LIKELY and 10 is EXTREMELY LIKELY, if the PROGRAM, including incentives as well as program services and information, had not been available, what is the likelihood that you would have recommended this specific <MEASURE> to <CUSTOMER>?